-His Excellency Dr Thani Al Zeyoudi participates in WTO Public Forum in Geneva, Switzerland
+His Excellency Dr Thani Al Zeyoudi Participates In Wto Public Forum In Geneva, Switzerland

 During the Forum, HE Dr Thani was able to meet permanent representatives to the WTO from a number of member nations.
 His Excellency used the discussions to share updates on the preparations for MC13 and to align on key policy objectives, including measures to enhance the inclusivity and efficiency of supply chains.

-His Excellency then attended the launch of The World Trade Report 2023, the WTO’s flagship publication that presents a comprehensive, data-driven analysis of the issues impacting trade.
-This year’s report has a focus on “re-globalization” and its role in delivering a resilient, inclusive and sustainable future – which aligns with the UAE’s advocacy for open, rules-based trade as a driver of economic development.
+His Excellency then attended the launch of The World Trade Report 2023, the WTO's flagship publication that presents a comprehensive, data-driven analysis of the issues impacting trade.
+This year's report has a foon“re-globalization” and its role in delivering a resilient, inclusive and sustainable future – which aligns with the UAE's advocacy for open, rules-based trade as a driver of economic development.

 The Ministry of Economy has also organized four policy labs that will take place across the four days of the Public Forum.
 Designed to gather expert insights on the trends shaping global trade, the labs will hear from sector specialists and practitioners, as well as select audience members from the trading community, who will assess the implications of each trend and its potential impact on the global trade ecosystem.